No one would argue that the world isn’t tumultuous right now, especially for small businesses.

 3. Secure employee rights

-Make sure, no matter how busy your shop or business is, that people are taking their breaks, lunches, and getting time to wind down.
-You don’t want your best workers staying late every day and every shift because eventually, that will wear them down and even cause them to walk away.
+Make sure, no matter how busy your shop or business is, that people are taking their breaks, and lunches, and getting time to wind down.
+You don’t want your best workers staying late every day and every shift because, eventually, that will wear them down and even cause them to walk away.

 4. Be understanding and supportive

 About 75% of people who willingly leave their jobs don’t quit the job; they quit their bosses.